 This post may contain affiliate links.
 Please read my disclosure policy.

-Egg Muffins are a genuinely, healthy, filling and tasty grab-and-go breakfast that the whole family will love!
+Egg Muffins are a healthy, filling and tasty grab-and-go breakfast that the whole family will love!
 Just combine ham, cheese, and veggies, pour an egg mixture over top, bake, and serve in perfect portions.

 Pin it to your BREAKFAST BOARD to save it for later!

 Be sure to follow CentsLessMeals on Pinterest for more great meal ideas!

 Also called ‘muffin tin eggs’ or egg bites, this egg muffin recipe is great because you can mix and match ingredients and personalize breakfast for even the pickiest of eaters!
 Use their favorite meat, cheese, and veggies to have them asking for seconds!